Home Guides How to Choose an Interior Designer

 5. "How do you handle Vastu?"

 There are three answers: "I don't do Vastu", "I can refer you to someone", or "I integrate it into the design."
 For Indian homes, the third answer produces the best outcome.
-A designer who integrates Vastu from the planning stage means the entrance treatment, kitchen placement, bedroom orientation and colour choices are all aligned — rather than a Vastu consultant retrofitting remedies into a finished design.

 6. "What is your payment structure?"

 Typical for reputable designers: 30% on signing, 30% at design approval, 30% at midpoint, 10% at handover.
-Any designer asking for more than 40% upfront should be questioned.
-Never pay the full amount before work is complete.
+Never pay more than 40% upfront.

 7. "Can you share references from 2-3 recent clients I can speak with?"